HSF/phoenix/README.md

 You can follow [this guide](https://angular.io/guide/setup-local) to set up your local environment.

-Once everything is set up, `ng serve` from the command line in the project directory for a dev server.
+Once everything is set up, run `ng serve` from the command line in the project directory for a dev server.
 Then navigate to `http://localhost:4200/` from your browser.
 The app will automatically reload if you change any of the source files.